teodorkg/football-data-transformer/README.md

 3. **Data Loading**: Load the transformed data into the relational database.

 ## Documentation
-- The Jupyter Notebook includes comments and explanations for each step of the data transformation process.
+- The Jupyter Notebook includes comments and explanations for each step of the data transformation process."# football-data-transformer"